Dynamical Theory of Elastic Synchronization of Cardiomyocytes

 To describe the spontaneous beating of a cardiomyocyte, we introduce a coarse-grained variable $X(t)$ representing the extension of the cell along its long axis.
 We assume that $X(t)$ obeys a Rayleigh-type equation

-Here, the coefficient $\gamma$ plays the role of an effective mass, $k$ is an effective stiffness, and $\alpha$ and $\beta$ characterize the linear and nonlinear velocity-dependent terms, respectively.
-For $\alpha<0$ and $\beta>0$, the linear term provides self-excitation at small amplitude, whereas the cubic term suppresses growth at large amplitude, yielding a stable self-sustained oscillation.
-This coarse-grained use of a Rayleigh-type equation follows the same spirit as earlier nonlinear descriptions of mechanically driven cardiomyocytes. \cite{cohen2018}
+\Add{Here, the coefficient $\gamma$ plays the role of an effective mass, or phenomenological inertial coefficient, representing the delayed response of the coarse-grained contractile dynamics rather than the physical mass of the cell.
+The parameter $k$ is an effective stiffness, and $\alpha$ and $\beta$ characterize the linear and nonlinear velocity-dependent terms, respectively.} \Del{Here, the coefficient $\gamma$ plays the role of an effective mass, $k$ is an effective stiffness, and $\alpha$ and $\beta$ characterize the linear and nonlinear velocity-dependent terms, respectively.} For $\alpha<0$ and $\beta>0$, the linear term provides self-excitation at small amplitude, whereas the cubic term suppresses growth at large amplitude, yielding a stable self-sustained oscillation.
+This coarse-grained use of a Rayleigh-type equation follows the same spirit as earlier nonlinear descriptions of mechanically driven cardiomyocytes~\cite{cohen2018}.

 Introducing a characteristic length scale $L_0$ and frequency $\omega=\sqrt{k/\gamma}$, we define the dimensionless variables

 Equation~(\ref{eq:rayleigh_dim}) is then rewritten as

 where $\mu=-\alpha/\sqrt{\gamma k}$.
 Eq.~(\ref{eq:rayleigh_nondim}) has a stable limit cycle, representing an isolated cardiomyocyte in our model.